byu-magicc/safe2ditch/README.md

 For information about this project and the hardware/software platform view the [wiki](https://magiccvs.byu.edu/gitlab/robust_tracking/safe2ditch/wikis/home).

+WARNING: This implementation assumes that you will be running the STEReO branch of ICAROUS being that is being developed by NASA in parallel to Safe2Ditch.
+This branch has restricted access, so use of the icarous_s2d branch should be for advanced users with the appropriate access rights only.

 This project contains git [submodules](http://bhilburn.org/cheat-sheet-for-git-submodules/).
 To clone this repo and all of the submodules:
 ```bash
 $ git clone ssh://git@magiccvs.byu.edu:290/robust_tracking/safe2ditch.git # Make sure to add an SSH key to gitlab